-“I will give them a heart to know me, that I am the Lord” (Jer.
-24:7).
+“I will give them a heart to know me, that I am the Lord” (Jeremiah 24:7).
 “I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams; your young men will se visions.
-Even on my servants, both men and women, I will pour out my Spirit in those days,” (Joel 2:28-29).
+Even on my servants, both men and women, I will pour out my Spirit in those days” (Joel 2:28-29).
 Christians linked Joel with Pentecost.
 Jews go back to Abraham, Jacob, Samuel, David and many others that did have dreams and visions.
 The dreams and visions of men like Abraham and Joseph had significant impacts on the outcome of Jewish history.
 It was when the leadership failed that God turned to the common people with apocalyptic perception to point God’s people in the right direction.
-They put meaning into aimless earthly schemes with new hope and a kingdom run by heaven.
-Jesus held a similar view, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children,” (Mt.
-11:25).
+They put meaning into aimless earthly schemes with new hope and a Kingdom run by heaven.
+Jesus held a similar view, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children” (Matthew 11:25).
 In other words, God was bypassing the theologians and the religious leaders and disclosed messages directly to the simple people.
 The Greeks called it “apocalypsis” meaning disclosures or revelations.
-Jesus called them parables – examples that paralleled events and persons not to be direct or personal about them.
+And Jesus called them parables –- examples that paralleled events and persons not to be direct or personal about them.
 Those that were close to the Apocalyptists were able to grasp their meaning.
 The disciples asked Jesus, “Why do you speak to the people in parables?”
-He replied, “The knowledge of the secrets of the kingdom of heaven has been given to you, but not to them,” (Mt.
-13:10-11).
-Mark added this comment: “To those on the outside everything is said in parables so that ‘they may see but not grasp, they may hear but not understand; that would cause them to repent and be forgiven,’”(Mk.
-4:11-12).
+He replied, “The knowledge of the secrets of the kingdom of heaven has been given to you, but not to them” (Matthew 13:10-11).
+Mark added this comment, “To those on the outside everything is said in parables so that ‘they may see but not grasp, they may hear but not understand; that would cause them to repent and be forgiven'” (Mark 4:11-12).

 Jeremiah with Second Isaiah believed in a gathering of God’s people that history is unfamiliar with, but not the teaching of Jesus.
 “I myself will gather the remnant of my flock out of all the countries where I have driven them and will bring them back to their pasture, where they will be fruitful and increase in numbers.
-I will place shepherds over them who will tend them, and they will no longer be afraid or terrified, nor will any be missing,” declares the Lord (Jer.
-23 3-4).
+I will place shepherds over them who will tend them, and they will no longer be afraid or terrified, nor will any be missing,” declares the Lord (Jeremiah 23:3-4).
 Also, “I will give them a heart to know me, that I am the Lord.
-They will be my people, and I will be their God, for they will return to me with all their heart” (Jer.
-24:7).
+They will be my people, and I will be their God, for they will return to me with all their heart” (Jeremiah 24:7).
 It is a return to God rather than a return to a country.
 “They will come from east and west, and will take their places at the feast with Abraham, Isaac and Jacob in the kingdom of heaven.
-But the subjects of the kingdom (Judea) will be thrown outside, into the darkness, where there will be weeping and gnashing of teeth,” (Mt.
-8:11-12).
-There was a smaller gathering where some fortunes of Jacob were restored under Ezra–Nehemiah and in our own time by restoring Israel, but nothing global (Jer.
-29:10-14; 31:8-10).
+But the subjects of the kingdom (Judea) will be thrown outside, into the darkness, where there will be weeping and gnashing of teeth” (Matthew 8:11-12).
+There was a smaller gathering where some fortunes of Jacob were restored under Ezra–Nehemiah and in our own time by restoring Israel, but nothing global (Jeremiah 29:10-14; 31:8-10).
 More Jews have gathered in the U.S.A. than anywhere else, and so have other races.